ARM-software/arm-trusted-firmware/readme.rst

    registers and interrupts for the platform.

 -  Library support for CPU specific reset and power down sequences.
-This includes support for errata workarounds and the latest ARM DynamIQ CPUs.
+This includes support for errata workarounds and the latest Arm DynamIQ CPUs.

--  Drivers to enable standard initialization of ARM System IP, for example Generic Interrupt Controller (GIC), Cache Coherent Interconnect (CCI), Cache Coherent Network (CCN), Network Interconnect (NIC) and TrustZone Controller (TZC).
+-  Drivers to enable standard initialization of Arm System IP, for example Generic Interrupt Controller (GIC), Cache Coherent Interconnect (CCI), Cache Coherent Network (CCN), Network Interconnect (NIC) and TrustZone Controller (TZC).

--  A generic `SCMI`_ driver to interface with conforming power controllers, for example the ARM System Control Processor (SCP).
+-  A generic `SCMI`_ driver to interface with conforming power controllers, for example the Arm System Control Processor (SCP).

 -  SMC (Secure Monitor Call) handling, conforming to the `SMC Calling Convention`_ using an EL3 runtime services framework.